Buenos Aires is huge. It’s the capital city of the 8th largest country in the world.

 While living in Buenos Aires since 2010, I’ve had countless friends and family visit.

-I’ve played tour guide to all of them and this post is how I recommend they see the city.
+I’ve played tour guide to all of them and this post is how I recommend they see the city when helping them plan their Argentina itinerary.

 To simplify your planning, I’ve consolidated all of the top things to do in Buenos Aires into 10 easy to follow steps.